Tokyo in 3 Days

 Dinner at Hidakaya

 We stop for dinner at a small noodle bar opposite the Olympic Park – Hidakaya.
-It’s cheap and the portion sizes are enormous.
-I get the combo meal which consists of Ramen, fried rice and gyoza.
+It’s very reasonably priced and the portion sizes are enormous.
+I get the Combo Meal, which consists of Ramen, fried rice and gyoza.
 After yesterday’s chopsticks fiasco, today I have come prepared with a fork secreted in my handbag.
 I enjoy the rice and gyoza but am defeated by the noodles, only managing about a quarter of the bowl, and that includes what I spilled down my top!

 We return to our hotel for a well earned beer and a rest.
 It has been another epic day of sightseeing and we have walked a total of 11 miles.
 At least tomorrow I get to sit down, as we’re going to a sumo tournament.